Breast Reduction for Hypertrophy

 View More Breast Reduction Results

-If you think you might be a good candidate for breast reduction surgery, why not schedule your confidential consultation in the comfort and privacy of Dr. Gardenier’s Portland, Maine offices today?
-During this first session, the Dr. Gardenier will examine your breasts, review your medical history and any cosmetic treatments you have undergone, and then will begin to formulate your unique, customized plan of action for resolving those aesthetic issues you are unhappy with.
+If you think you might be a good candidate for breast reduction surgery, why not schedule your confidential consultation in the comfort and privacy of Dr. Gardenier’s Portland, Maine, offices today?
+During this first session, Dr. Gardenier will examine your breasts, review your medical history and any cosmetic treatments you have undergone, and then begin to formulate your unique, customized plan of action for resolving those aesthetic issues you are unhappy with.
 You will have access to our extensive library of before and after photography, with clients of all ages and backgrounds as examples of the surgeons’ outstanding outcomes.
 This will help you to form realistic expectations about what is possible for your body type.

 Contact us media